 We have several lists saved like a monthly stock-up list that never gets deleted and a “quick run” list where I place items that I want my husband to pick up on the way home.

-But AnyList is not just for groceries.
+But AnyList is not just for creating a grocery shopping list.
 You can also create a categorized list, an uncategorized list where you choose the topic, or a custom list where you can tweak how the list is organized as well as how much the list remembers.

 Browse the Walmart Grocery app and add items to your shopping cart.
 You must reach a $30 minimum order to use grocery pickup.

 As you are shopping, you can even compare the value on items since the price per unit is displayed.

 The more you use the grocery app, the easier it is to use because they keep a running list of your favorites.